Life's big question: How long after a concussion can you drink alcohol?

 It's complicated, though, because alcohol may or may not confer some protection in more severe TBI forms.
 In a few studies, folks who were intoxicated on their day of injury were found to have better recovery outcomes.
 The alcohol (ETOH) may inhibit the NMDA receptor involved in TBI excitotoxicity, which explains the potential benefit of same-day inebriation.
 Other research has not necessarily found alcohol to be a protective predictive factor.

 Context check: These folks still experienced a TBI and had to go through the injury, symptoms, and recovery.
 Before you think, "alcohol sounds like a potentially good thing here."
-Remember, alcohol may have promoted the damage and offered mild-to-no benefits after the fact, like your high school boyfriend/girlfriend.
+Remember, alcohol may have promoted the damage and offered mild-to-no benefits after the fact - just like your high school boyfriend/girlfriend.

 Is there research for alcohol impacting recovery?

-I actually did a post all about that here where I reviewed a study that looked at cannabis, alcohol, and cigarettes in concussion recovery.
+I actually did a post all about that (video above) where I reviewed a study that looked at cannabis, alcohol, and cigarettes in concussion recovery.

 The takeaway was that alcohol consumption neither hurt nor helped the recovery in concussion patients.